min2ha/ukwa-site/content/target/33380/index.en.md

   "start_date": "2015-12-10T09:00:00Z"
 }

-# The Highland Institute for Contemporary Art (HICA)

 The Highland Institute for Contemporary Art (HICA) isan artist-run space, located near Inverness in the North of Scotland.